refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 <h3>Where are we going?</h3>

-In this unit, we will be covering the following steps:
+In this unit, we cover the following steps:

 -   Creating a new project with **refine.new**.
+-   Developing the app locally.
--   Using Inferencer to generate CRUD pages.
+-   Previewing Inferencer-generated CRUD pages.

 <Checklist>